TrueLayer/truelayer-php/README.md

 The SDK throws the following exceptions:

+## PSR Exceptions

-## ClientExceptionInterface
+### ClientExceptionInterface

-Thrown according to the PSR-18 specification, if it is unable to send the HTTP request at all or if the HTTP response could not be parsed into a PSR-7 response object.
+Thrown according to the PSR-18 specification, if the HTTP client is unable to send the request at all or if the response could not be parsed into a PSR-7 response object.

 ```php
 Psr\Http\Client\ClientExceptionInterface
 ```

+## Custom Exceptions

+All custom exceptions will extend from the base `TrueLayer\Exceptions\Exception` class.

-## ApiResponseUnsuccessfulException
+### ApiResponseUnsuccessfulException
 Thrown if the API response is not a 2xx status.

 ```php